 Buy the Books Here!

-Hey, if you found this at all useful, consider leaving is a tip.
+Hey, if you found this at all useful, consider leaving us a tip.
 Even if it is one dollar, that would be beyond exciting for us.
-Thanks for making a stopover at the keep!
+Thanks for making a stopover at The Keep!